MatthewGerber/rlai/docs/case_studies/mujoco_swimming_worm_pooled.md

 # Training
 See [here](https://github.com/MatthewGerber/rlai/blob/master/trained_agents/swimmer/pooled/swimmer_pool.sh) for the complete shell script that invokes RLAI with process pooling.
-Key differences between the [single-process](mujoco_swimming_worm.md) and the multi-process RLAI invocations used here are listed below.
+Key differences between the [single-process](mujoco_swimming_worm.md) and the multiprocess RLAI invocations used here are listed below.

 ### Shell Variables
 * `num_runners=10`:  Use 10 independent RLAI processes.